 Alsace does Christmas in a big beautiful way.
 So it’s not a surprise they have this Christmas dessert tradition dating back to the fourteenth century.

 Depending where you are in Alsace the name changes.
 It’s bredala in the Haut-Rhine (north), bredele in the Bas-Rhin (south), and bredle in Strasbourg.
+I'll use the names interchangeably.
 They are also called weinachtsbred which means, from what I can detect, Christmas cookies.

 The base dough consists of butter, granulated sugar, eggs, and flour to which are added various ingredients to create different varieties.

 And the beautiful coquins with strawberry jelly peaking out, the marbré with marbled chocolate, the star cinnamon brunsli, and many others.

 Traditionally bredala is made at home with the family using old family recipes.
 This is done in November and the cookies are stored in tin boxes (the bredelode) to keep them fresh.
 Each variety has it’s own box because some cookies have more water content than others.
 If they were stored together the drier cookies would rob the moist cookies of water and dry them out.
 This way of storing has been going on for centuries.

 The cookies are not eaten until the evening of Christmas eve and then served throughout the holidays with coffee, tea or Alsacian wine like Gewuztraminer and Muscat.

 In the winter when the sun sets and the sky turns red it’s because the elves are stoking the furnace for Mrs. Claus as she makes the bredala. ...Children in Alsace grow up with this enchanting tale.